 Minister of Health Dao Hong Lan answered questions this afternoon.

-Therefore, the revised Pharmacy Law, which is seeking the National Assembly's opinion, will hand over the initiative in purchasing to hospital pharmacies.
+Therefore, the revised Pharmacy Law, which is seeking National Assembly opinions, will hand over the right to proactively purchase to hospital pharmacies.

-Explaining the reasons for the difficulties in the bidding process, the Minister of Health said that the new regulations made it difficult for medical facilities to research and arrange human resources to implement them, and some human resources were still confused when reading the regulations.
-To solve this problem, in addition to training localities, the Ministry of Health also developed a handbook on drug bidding so that localities have the capacity to implement it.
+Explaining the cause of the difficulties in the bidding process, the Minister of Health said that the new regulations made it difficult for medical facilities to research and arrange human resources to implement them, and some human resources were still confused when reading the regulations.
+To solve this problem, in addition to training localities, the Ministry of Health also developed a handbook to guide drug bidding so that localities have the capacity to implement it.

 In addition, the Minister acknowledged that in reality, there are units and officials who do not dare to think, dare to do, and are afraid of making mistakes, so the implementation is still stuck in the bidding for drugs.
 The Ministry of Health has submitted to the Prime Minister a directive stipulating the responsibilities of the heads of medical examination and treatment facilities related to the implementation of bidding and ensuring medical supplies.
 "The Ministry of Health hopes that the directors of medical facilities will focus on implementing this extremely important task," said Minister Lan.